rocketacademy/sarah-classic/11-post-course-exercises/further-readings.md

 ### Front-end

-This Code Academy course is the closest to the material we've already covered that will show you how modern Front-end apps are built: [https://www.codecademy.com/learn/paths/front-end-engineer-career-path](https://www.codecademy.com/learn/paths/front-end-engineer-career-path)\
+This Codecademy course is the closest to the material we've already covered that will show you how modern Front-end apps are built: [https://www.codecademy.com/learn/paths/front-end-engineer-career-path](https://www.codecademy.com/learn/paths/front-end-engineer-career-path)\
 \
-Note: Front-end here, refers to the browser, where we ran all of the code in Basics.
+Note: Front-end here, refers to the browser, where we ran all of the code in Fundamentals.

 ### Back-end

-This Code Academy course covers the basics of Back-end JavaScript servers that you would need to know to deal with the internet, requests and handling data, like with the SQL language.
+This Codecademy course covers the basics of backend JavaScript servers that you would need to know to work with the internet, requests and handling data, like with the SQL language.

 [https://www.codecademy.com/learn/paths/back-end-engineer-career-path](https://www.codecademy.com/learn/paths/back-end-engineer-career-path)